coolAlias/StructureGenerationAPI/README.md

 - "Viking Shop" - A cool viking-style shop, but riddled with holes from disuse.
 Credit again to Microjunk.

 These are the default controls:

+Sneak to highlight area in which structure will generate

 'Arrow Keys' - up: moves structure away from player; down: moves structure towards/behind player; left / right